TareqNewazShahriar/raspberry-pi-projects/README-FOR-PROJECTS.md

-# raspberry-pi-mini-projects
+# raspberry-pi-projects
-All of my mini projects, test codes using raspberry PI (Zero W, PI 3)
+All of my projects, test codes using raspberry PI (PI 3, Zero W)

 ## Install Packages
 Install **onoff** package globally.
 It will be used by all Node projects.